 Soy.
 Because soy is a major driver of tropical deforestation in countries such as Brazil, we source Kirkland Signature soy-based products, such as Kirkland Signature soybean oil, vegetable oil and organic soy beverages, from the U.S. and Canada.

 Cocoa.
+Costco supports efforts to eliminate deforestation in cocoa production.
 Working through the Sassandra Cocoa program, we are funding the distribution and replanting of trees, and working to increase the number of farmers participating in the program.